-THE INITIATIVE IklimIN - Supporting Joint Efforts for Climate Action Project (2017-2020) - was an EU funded project, where the beneficiary was the Turkish Ministry of Environment & Urbanization.
+IklimIN - Supporting Joint Efforts for Climate Action Project (2017-2020) - was an EU funded project, where the beneficiary was the Turkish Ministry of Environment & Urbanization.
 WEglobal acted as the consortium leader.
 The overall objective of the project was to increase climate change awareness and improve technical capacity of various stakeholders across Turkey as part of the country's efforts to align with EU Climate Policy and legislation.
 Municipalities, universities and NGOs in Turkey received grants through the project to support their efforts to increase knowledge, awareness and technical capacity of their staff.
 Overall technical capacity and knowledge on climate adaptation and mitigation knowledge is expected to increase at national and local levels.
-WHO IS INVOLVED AND HOW DID THEY GET INVOLVED?

 The target group in this project was mainly the staff of the various stakeholders such as Municipalities, NGO's and Universities across Turkey.
 Additionally, some high school and university students received training courses.
 A total of 38 projects were implemented by these stakeholders.
-HOW ARE CITIZENS INVOLVED IN THE COLLECTION AND USE OF DATA?

 The awareness-raising and capacity-building activities implemented during these projects were; climate change awareness surveys; data collection and reporting on greenhouse gas emissions; detailed training courses; focus group meetings; workshops and stakeholder joint meetings; panel meetings for scaling up climate change action cooperation; carbon foot print calculations; national and local symposiums; painting and photography contests for high school students; and climate awareness rising campaigns.
 Most of the people involved in all these activities are selected among the staff of the Municipalities, Universities and NGOs.
 The data and information collected during all the activities of the project were both online and face to face.
 All the information and data collected was used as an input in the preparation of the National Climate Change Communication Plan (NCCP), which is one of the important outputs of the project.
-HOW IS THE INITIATIVE ORGANISED?

 The initiatives are organized by the various stakeholders (Municipalities, universities and NGO's) who conducted the projects within their institutions.
-WHAT IS ESPECIALLY INSPIRING ABOUT THIS INITIATIVE?

 This is a comprehensive nation-wide project aiming for awareness rising and capacity building for climate action.
 The project addressed the following stakeholders: metropolitan and local municipalities; local governments, NGO's, national research and consultancy institutions, universities and citizens in Turkey.
 The project aimed for, on the one hand, empowering stakeholder capacity to act on climate change through education, various workshops and communication and on the other hand to turn the individual potential of stakeholders into collaborative and collective action.
 To achieve these aims the project involved 3 components namely; Training, Communication and Grant Components.

-7Enhancing Required Joint Efforts on Climate Action Project, & Talu, N. (2018)
+&lt;sup>7 Enhancing Required Joint Efforts on Climate Action Project, & Talu, N. (2018)